Noise Levels in Dorchester Center, Boston, MA | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 5,985 Dorchester Center residents, or 59.1%, live above that level.
 By land area, 67.4% of Dorchester Center is above 55 dBA.

 Average noise levels for Dorchester Center residents, grouped by direction from the center of Dorchester Center.
-Central Dorchester Center carries the highest population-weighted average; Eastern Dorchester Center carries the lowest.
-Just 34% of residents in Eastern Dorchester Center live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in Central Dorchester Center.
+The highest population-weighted average is in central Dorchester Center; the lowest is in northeastern Dorchester Center, where just 27% of residents live in blocks above the EPA's 55 dBA threshold, about half the share in the loudest section.

 Central Dorchester Center